Chapter 1. Interesting Places, Interesting People

 I make friends with the haunties.
 Many of them live in the building and are my neighbors.
 My landlord owns the haunted house and building.
 It’s a family business which I respect and appreciate.

 He doesn’t phase everyone but there’s a high probability of screaming and running.
-Some go into an all out 100 yard dash across the parking lot.
-Lots of potential track stars here.
+Some go into an all out 100 yard sprints across the parking lot.
+Plenty of potential track stars here.

+It’s easy to stereotype who scares easily.
 City kids are scared shitless of chainsaws.
 So are fluff girls.
-Chainsaws don’t scare country.
+Chainsaws don’t scare country folks and there’s plenty of them that go through the haunted house.
 This is Tennessee after all.

 One benefit of living above the haunted house is I can, on occasion, go through the haunted house for free.
 After several trips through I learn the place inside and out.
 Except for the maze.